 Method 3: Checking Utility Phone Codes

-There’s a clever, little-known way to check your phone’s status using built-in USSD codes.
+There’s a clever, little-known way I recently discovered that helps you check your phone’s status using built-in USSD codes.

 USSD stands for Unstructured Supplementary Service Data, which serves as a way for you to avail of additional utility services on your phone.
 You can also use them as a number to dial to see if your phone is tapped.

-Basically, dialing these codes can tell you all kinds of information.
+Basically, dialing these codes can tell you all kinds of information, as further explained by TechTarget, a marketing leader and resource for enterprise tech buyers.

 IMEI Check USSD Code: *#06#